SigmaConnectivityPl/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 # NCP - CS

 This is a Network Co-Processor (NCP) based target application.
 It serves as a target application for Channel Sounding (CS) applications.
-The corresponding host sample applications can be found in the following folder: app/bluetooth/example_host/.
-This application is suitable for the bt_cs_host and the bt_cs_host_initiator_legacy host applications.
-The NCP integrates the initiator and reflector components, as well as a full-featured NCP.
+The corresponding host sample application can be found in the following folder: app/bluetooth/example_host/.
+This application is suitable for the bt_cs_host host application.
+The NCP - CS integrates the initiator and reflector components, as well as a full-featured NCP.
 The application can be used as an NCP with the CS component.

-In legacy mode, the host application operates as a CS initiator.
-In this mode, the RTL is active on the host side, and this application acts as a traditional NCP with the CS component active.
-CS procedure data is transferred via BGAPI.

-In normal mode, the distance estimation is performed at the NCP side, and only the measurement results are sent to the host using special CS-specific BGAPI commands.
+The distance estimation is performed at the NCP side, and only the measurement results are sent to the host using special CS-specific BGAPI commands.
 In this mode, the host and the NCP can also act as a reflector.

 ## Getting Started with NCP